 6. Trondheim, Norway

 When you think of Norway, Oslo likely comes to mind.
 But there’s also Trondheim.
 It was once the Viking capital of Norway.
 Though it’s the third-largest city, it’s not a household name — yet.
-For sure though, it’s emerging as a culinary destination in Europe, from locally sourced seafood, meat, and produce gracing the menus of the city’s restaurants, to the casual local spots, and the many Michelin-starred tables — including the newly Michelin-starred Speilsalen restaurant at the historic Britannia hotel, which was named Norway’s 2020 Restaurant of the Year.
-And for 2022, Trondheim and the surrounding Trøndelag region have been officially designated as the European Capital of Gastronomy.
+For sure though, it’s emerging as a culinary destination in Europe, from locally sourced seafood, meat, and produce gracing the menus of the city’s restaurants, to the casual local spots, and the many Michelin-starred tables — including the Michelin-starred Speilsalen restaurant at the historic Britannia hotel, which was named Norway’s 2020 Restaurant of the Year.
+In 2022, Trondheim and the surrounding Trøndelag region were officially designated as the European Capital of Gastronomy.
 Fall is an ideal time to visit Trondheim.
 The effects of the Gulf Stream on the city’s weather mean temperatures are much less cold than one might imagine for a Norwegian city in autumn.
 You’ll want to bike, hike, kayak the Nidelva River, explore the wharves, warehouses, and boathouses that have stood at the mouth of the Nidelva River since forever.
 Do tour the Nidaros Cathedral, built in 1070 over the tomb of St. Olav, the patron saint of Norway and the Viking king who brought Christianity to the region.